voipbin/monorepo/docsdev/source/intro_applications.rst

 Webhook
 -------
-Webhooks are a way of receiving event data for your calls and associated resources by your own servers.
+Webhooks in VoIPBIN are a mechanism for receiving event data related to calls and associated resources on users' own servers.
+This feature allows users to stay updated on call events and take actions accordingly.

 See detail at :ref:`here <webhook-overview>`.